tfitzpatrick0/Databases-MuseWebApp/README.md

   - delete.php -> changed redirect back to demo (needs work)
   - insert.php -> changed redirect back to demo
 - oauth.php -> changed redirects

+TO DO:

+1. Improve the layout of index.php $
+2. Get Spotify API fully functional and improve the layout